 When wearing brass and copper jewelry it's important to keep your jewelry dry and clean.
-When washing your hands or taking showers with your brass or copper jewelry, just dry it off real well when you're finished.
+When washing your hands or taking showers with your brass or copper jewelry, dry it off real well when you're finished.
 (This is almost a reminder to keep your hands clean, which is essential right now.)
+With copper or brass rings, you might prefer to take them off when showering or washing your hands.
+It's totally up to your preference.
+The main thing to keep in mind is keeping your copper or brass metals dry.
 If you wear your jewelry all the time, even in the shower, which I do, You naturally polish your metal and it has an organic shine from being a part of your wardrobe!

 If you do have brass or copper jewelry that is tarnished, it's pretty simple to clean it!
 Wash your brass or copper pieces with a dish towel or a wash cloth and dish soap.
 You can let it soak for 10 mins or so if you want, depending on how tarnished your jewels are.
 You can even a use an old tooth brush with the soap to scrub off tarnish, grime, or dirt.
 There are also polishing cloths available for jewelry that will help with tarnish.